Tara [dot] Mawhinney [at] mcgill [dot] ca (Email)• 514-398-4764

 Often in aeronautical engineering, one is faced with having to find information on a specific topic in preparation for doing work or research in the area.
 For example, say you are working on the topic of unmanned aerial vehicles for search and rescue.
 Before you start conducting your own research, you must start by searching what previous research exists on the topic.

-Any approach to finding information must be multi-pronged: you may look at reference books, e.g. subject specific encyclopedias; search the Classic Catalogue for books; and do a targeted search for articles using research databases.
+Any approach to finding information must be multi-pronged: you may look at reference books, e.g. subject specific encyclopedias; search WorldCat for books; and do a targeted search for articles using research databases.
 These are discussed below in more detail.

 Books on reserve